pbgso/pbgso.github.io/organizers.md

 					<h3 style="color: #C99700;">Amanda Agosto Ramos</h3>
                      aagostoramos [at] ucdavis [dot] edu
 				</header>
-				<p> Amanda is a PhD student in the Plant Biology Graduate Group with Daniel Kliebenstein in the Department of Plant Sciences.
+				<p> Amanda is a second year PhD student in the Plant biology Graduate Group.
+She is a member of Dr. Dan Kliebenstein’s lab working on glucosinolates metabolism.
+The aim of her research is to gain a better understanding of why certain plants produce specific glucosinolates.
+Outside of the lab she likes to read, cook and day dream about the beach.
                 </p>
 			</div>
 		</div>